switowski/portfolio/src/drafts/obsidian/index.md

 Here I store 3 categories of notes:

 - General, programming notes, categorized by the topic (e.g. "Django" or "Docker")
-- Notes related to specific project I'm working on (e.g. new video course or a side-project)
+- Notes related to a specific project I'm working on (e.g. new video course or a side-project)
 - Notes related to a specific client I'm working with (e.g. how to log in to their system, glossary of terms they use, programming notes related to their tools, etc.)

 #### Templates

 Finally I have a folder called templates that is used by the "Templates" core plugin.
 Basically it lets you create some templates with placeholders like a current date and then you can run command "Insert template", choose a template from the list and this will prefill the current note with that template.
 Here is an example of my "Talk" template that I use when I start working on a new conference talk:

 ```md